ananya183/butterfly-moth-image-classification/README.md

-# butterfly-moth-image-classification
-Butterfly and Moths Image Classification of 100 species using HOG and ResNet50

 # Butterfly/Moth Image Classification Project

 This project aims to classify butterfly and moth species using two distinct methods: traditional machine learning and deep learning.
 The goal is to compare the performance of these approaches in accurately identifying species from images.